SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 tags:
     - "design"
 categories:
     - "technique"
     - "course"
     - "project"
 ---

 ![game-pic](0.jpg)

-In this individual project, the calssical board game [Carcassonne](https://en.wikipedia.org/wiki/Carcassonne_(board_game)) is designed and implemented in Java.
+In this individual project, the classical board game [Carcassonne](https://en.wikipedia.org/wiki/Carcassonne_(board_game)) is designed and implemented in Java.

 The project is a course project of CMU 17-514, which is mostly about object oriented design and Java software design.
 The project contains a full cycle of software design and development, which means it also involves GUI design/implementation, testing and deployment.